-This Annual Security and Fire Safety Report (ASFSR), which is compiled and published by the Dean of the College Division (DoC), is a safety, security, and emergency resource for Colgate students, staff, faculty, visitors, and prospective students.
-It provides useful information and references for issues relating to campus safety and fire safety.
+This Annual Security and Fire Safety Report (ASFSR) is published by the Dean of the College Division (DoC) as a safety and security resource for Colgate students, staff, faculty, visitors, and prospective students.
+The report provides useful information and references relating to campus safety and fire safety.
 It is organized into the following major sections:

-- The Safety on Campus section details information about the Campus Safety Department, Campus Safety Officer enforcement status and authority, how to report crimes or other emergencies occurring on campus including confidential reporting, campus alerts, evacuation and emergency response, crime prevention and security awareness programs, security of and access to campus facilities, and missing persons procedures. - The University, Law Enforcement, and Campus Safety Response to Sexual Assault, Domestic Violence, Dating Violence, and Stalking section provides details of Colgate University policies, State of New York rules, regulations and laws, and current federal laws regarding issues such as sexual assault, harassment, stalking, and intimate partner violence.
-It also addresses how to report these types of incidents to the university, to Campus Safety, and/or to law enforcement.
-Information about resources, support, and protective measures are available. - The Crime Statistics section lists statistics of crimes reported on and near campus in the past three years, followed by definitions for the Clery statistics charts. - The Annual Fire Safety Report includes fire statistics for on-campus student housing facilities and a description of fire safety systems in each housing facility, as well as additional fire safety and training information.
+- The Safety on Campus section details information about the Campus Safety Department, campus safety officer enforcement status and authority, how to report crimes or other emergencies occurring on campus, including confidential reporting, campus alerts, evacuation and emergency response, crime prevention and security awareness programs, security of and access to campus facilities, and missing persons procedures. - The University, Law Enforcement, and Campus Safety Response to Sexual Assault, Domestic Violence, Dating Violence, and Stalking section provides details of Colgate University policies, New York State (NYS) regulations, and federal laws regarding issues such as sexual assault, harassment, stalking, and intimate partner violence.
+It also addresses how to report these types of incidents to the University, to Campus Safety, and/or to law enforcement.
+Information about resources, support, and protective measures are provided in this section. - The Crime Statistics section lists statistics of crimes reported on and near campus in the past three years, followed by definitions for the Clery statistics charts. - The Annual Fire Safety Report includes fire statistics for on-campus student housing facilities and a description of fire safety systems in each housing facility, as well as additional fire safety and training information.